comp426-25f/final-project-team-42/FEATURE_TESTING_GUIDE.md

 ## Feature 3: Shared Notes Board with File Uploads

 ### Description

-Each study group has a shared notes board where members can post text messages and upload files (PDFs, images).
+Each group chat has a shared notes board where members can post text messages and upload files (PDFs, images).
 Files are stored in Supabase Storage and updates appear in real-time.

 ### How to Test

 1. **Access Notes Board**
-   - Navigate to any study group page (`/groups/[id]`)
+   - Navigate to any group chat page (`/groups/[id]`)
    - Scroll to the "Shared Notes Board" section
    - You should see a message input area and upload button